Lumbatan

 Lumbatan, officially the Municipality of Lumbatan (Maranao: Inged a Lumbatan; Bayan ng Lumbatan), is a municipality in the province of Lanao del Sur, Philippines.
-According to the 2020 census, it has a population of 22,780 people.
+According to the 2024 census, it has a population of 24,988 people.

 History

 In 2004, nine barangays of Lumbatan were made into Lumbaca-Unayan, a separate municipality.

 Barangay Ligue was created out of barangay Pantar in pursuant to Muslim Mindanao Autonomy Act No. 79 dated 27 October 1998, which was ratified through a plebiscite conducted by the COMELEC on March 25, 2006.

 Geography

+Lumbatan borders the town of Bayang in the east, Lumbaca-Unayan in the south and east, Sultan Dumalondong in the south, Lumbayanague in the east, Butig in a small point in the southwest, and Lake Lanao in the north.

 Barangays

 Lumbatan is politically subdivided into 21 barangays.
 Each barangay consists of puroks while some have sitios.